material-components/material-components-flutter-codelabs/README.md

 The starter and completed code is in the various branches of this repo.

 ## Getting Started
-Visit the Google codelabs site to follow along the guided steps.
+Visit the Google codelabs site, or https://codelabs.developers.google.com/codelabs/mdc-104-flutter, to follow along the guided steps.

 ## Support